Come and share our tranquil family farm in beautiful Tasmania, Australia

 This host has indicated that they are interested in sharing their own language or learning a new language.

-Accommodation unit - there are 3 to choose from - the main one is in a simple but cosy warm cabin with very clean separate toilet and shower.
-Then there is a cute little caravan - a blast from the past - but the bed here is mostly suited to smaller people, so if there are two of you and you are both tall, this won't work.
+Accommodation units - there are 3 to choose from - the main one is in a simple but cosy warm cabin with very clean separate toilet and shower.
+Then there is a cute little caravan - a blast from the past - cosy as!

 We also have a newly refurbed chook shed, called "The Coop" - we are really proud of this as it has been completed with mostly recycled materials plus cosy warm cladding and insulation.
 Set in the middle of the fruit and veggie garden.

 Nearby is Mt Field National Park (lots of walks and snow in the winter), or visit Mona Museum, Agrarian Kitchen, the many op shops and antique shops only minutes away are just full of hidden treasures.
-Swim in the river, paddle, walk thru the bush, see native animals, cockatoos, kookaburras, owls, platypus, (sometimes) and plenty of bird species, kangaroo and possums.
+Swim in the river, paddle, walk thru the bush, see native animals, cockatoos, kookaburras, owls, platypus, (our platypus regularly swims close to me when I am in the river - but I have yet to capture his attention on land!) and plenty of bird species, kangaroo/wallaby and possums.

 A little more information